Explanation of Course Numbers

 Focus on specific probability and statistical inference skills required for applied economic problems.
 Topics include laws of probability, limit laws, random events, independence and dependence, expectations, Bayes theorem, estimation, and hypothesis testing.
 Discrete and continuous random variables, density, and distribution functions.
 Various distributional models for observational data.
 Data manipulation and analysis using both SAS and Stata software.
 Emphasis on general methods applicable to econometrics.
 Restricted to graduate applied economics majors only.

 ECON 6375.
 Applied Econometrics.
 3 Credits.

 An introduction to the skills needed to critically evaluate and conduct econometric analysis.
 Multiple regression analysis; theoretical underpinnings of the ordinary least squares estimator; interpreting regression results and how to address common issues that arise in regression analysis; econometric methods to estimate and test economic models and to address causal questions using observational data.
 Students build proficiency in using statistical software to perform basic econometric techniques studied in the course.
-Restricted to Graduate applied economics majors only.
+Restricted to students in the MA in applied economics program.
 Prerequisites: ECON 6300 and ECON 6374.

 ECON 6376.
 Time Series Analysis.
 3 Credits.